How to Blacken Chicken

-- For all my vegan friends out there: If you want to blacken tofu or seitan, you can use a butter substitute (like margarine) and get nice results.
+- For my vegan friends out there: If you want to blacken tofu or seitan, you can use a butter substitute (like margarine) and get nice results.

-- If you knock off a little of the charred spice crust or don’t feel it’s quite blackened enough, after you flip it in the pan you can sprinkle a little more spice in the area and flip it back over.
+- If you knock off a little bit of the charred spice crust or don’t feel it’s quite blackened enough, after you flip it in the pan you can sprinkle a little more spice in the area and flip it back over.
 Cook for about 30-45 second to “patch it up”.
-I suggest doing this mending step after the other side is properly blackened.
+I suggest doing this after the other side is properly blackened.

 - Almost all of the recipes I researched instructed the reader to place another pat of butter on top of the chicken after it is in the hot pan.
 I found this to be an unnecessary step because the results were the same with a single dredge through the melted butter.
 You’ll also save about 35 calories per piece by not adding the additional butter.